-FUTURE PLANS & EVENTS
+FUTURE PLANS

 In light of the academic and financial performance, the School's key objectives for the future remain the same as reported above for this year.
-The 2019-20 Academic year has seen the outbreak of the Covid-19 throughout the United Kingdom.
-The School is set up to provide online lessons meaning that the high standard of education can continue and the strong balance sheet has made the charity resilient to handle such events.

 STATEMENT OF ACCOUNTING AND AUDITING RESPONSIBILITIES

 The members of the Governing Body (who are also the directors of the School for the purposes of company law) are responsible for preparing the Annual Report and the financial statements with applicable law and regulations.